MatteoTomasetto/deeponet/README.md

 ## Files
 - `deeponet.py`: Contains the `DeepONet` class implementing the model logic based on [DeepXDE](https://github.com/lululxvi/deepxde).
 - `run.py`: Batch runner script for running the model across multiple sub-datasets in the [CTF-for-Science](https://github.com/CTF-for-Science) framework.
-- `config_KS.yaml`: Configuration file for running the model on `PDE_KS` test cases for all sub-datasets.
+- `config_KS.yaml`: Configuration file for running the model on the `Kuramoto-Sivashinsky` test cases for all sub-datasets.
-- `config_Lorenz.yaml`: Configuration file for running the model on `ODE_Lorenz` test cases for all sub-datasets.
+- `config_Lorenz.yaml`: Configuration file for running the model on the `Lorenz` test cases for all sub-datasets.
+-
 The configuration files specify the hyperparameters for running the model with the following structure
 ```yaml
 dataset: